Atomickilroy/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Overview of Project
-#### - *To build an interactive app that allowed a user to find a vaction destination baed on their preffered temperature.*
+#### - *To build an interactive app that allowes a user to find a vaction destinations baed on their preferred temperature.*